turingcat0/VRCVideoCacher/README.md

 From YouTube/Google? maybe, we strongly recommend you use an alternative Google account if possible.

+### YouTube videos take too long to load or sometimes fail to play

+Speed up slow load times by setting `ytdlDelay` to 0.

+Fix YouTube sometimes failing to load by increasing `ytdlDelay` to something like `10` seconds.

 ### Config Options

 | Option                    | Description                                                                                                                                                                                                                                  |